Lucaskrell/go_revshell/README.md

 Pure standard Golang implementation of a reverse-shell generator and a netcat like tcp listener to attach the shell without any other piece of code.
 Made by a student for educational purposes only.

 ## Why
-As an infosec student, I had to bypass some EDR and antivirus sec solutions (see the "Go further" section).
+As an infosec student, I had to bypass some EDR and antivirus solutions (see the "Go further" section).
 So I needed this kind of software which I could not find easily on the web, so I built this.

 ## Usage
 ```text